xinyuwei-david/AI-Foundry-Model-Performance/readme.md

+If you want the deployed model to have more exclusive performance and lower latency, you can use the Managed Compute mode.

 ## Performance test of AI models in Azure Machine Learning

 In this section, we focus on the models deployed on Managed Compute in the Model Catalogue on AML.